-Alichur is a small village situated in the middle of magnificent high-altitude scenery of the Pamir Wakhan corridor.
+Alichur is a small village situated in the middle of magnificent high-altitude scenery and not far from the Pamir Wakhan corridor.
 The landscape is not as barren as it seems, but has instead rugs of low-lying Alpine flowers hunkered down against the bitter winds and thick-furred marmots and yaks grazing on tentative grass shoots.
 The population of the village consists mainly from ethnic Kyrgyz who are happy to invite you for a tour around the village.
 From Alichur you can have a trek to the lakes Zorkul, Yashilkul and Bulunkul or rest here in one of the modest guest houses on the road between Kochkor and Murghab.

 Alichur Valley is a desolate region located high up in the Pamir Mountains.
-The Alichur Valley is not the most welcoming of places with the lowest elevation at a still-high altitude of 2,987 meters above sea level.
-The Valley crosses over 60 kilometers and is characterized by freezing gusty winds, frequent hailstorms, and thin air that makes breathing difficult.
-Water is scarce and altitude sickness is common which can make hiking here a challenge.
+The Valley is not the most welcoming of places with the lowest elevation at a still-high altitude of 2987 meters above sea level.
+The Alichur Valley continues for over 60 kilometers and is characterized by freezing gusty winds, frequent hailstorms, and thin air that makes breathing difficult.
+Water is scarce and altitude sickness is common which can make especially hiking here a challenge.

 Bash Gumbez Caravanserai

 Bash Gumbez is a ruined caravanserai that lies about 30 km east of Alichur in the tiny village of Bash Gumbez.
-About 3 km west outside the village, you can also find a Chinese tomb.
+About 3 km west outside the village, you can also find an old Chinese tomb.

-Ak Balyk translates as the “white fish pond” (White spring with straight translation) and it is a holy spring located 12 km east of Alichur village.
+Ak Balyk translates as the “white fish pond” (White spring by straight translation) and it is a holy spring located 12 km east of Alichur village.
 The water in this small pond is extremely crystal clear and you can see all the way to the bottom of the spring.

 Tomb of the Chinese Merchant

 The tomb belongs to the Chines commander who died here.
 The reason is unknown but the story tells that his friend built a tomb for him.
 They were heading through the Wakhan Valley along the Silk Road when something happened.
 A fence was added lately around the tomb as there are also graves of locals around the tomb and tourists have been carelessly walking over the graves.

 Sasyk-Kel and Tuz-Kol Lake